nmoschkin/wslipconf/README.md

 ### Main Screen
 _(The accent color is detected from your Windows 8/10/11 color scheme)_

-Here you can do several things, including refreshing table from the current _netsh_ system configuration.
+Here you can do several things, including refreshing the table from the current _netsh_ system configuration.
 You can also check a box that will cause this application to start automatically when Windows starts.

 The application will minimize to the system tray and will start minimized on system startup.